 I spent hours grinding out that strategy – often 14 or 16 hour days just on doing SEO.
 I’m talking scouring the web for link opportunities: Getting high page rank ‘follow’ links, leaving blog comment links, mixing up anchor text in my links, adding deep links to my website, revising my sites architecture to squeeze every ounce of ranking effectiveness I could.
 I wrote a shitload of articles and blog posts.
 I created mini niche websites and optimised those for additional, highly targeted traffic.
 I created Squidoo pages, Hubpages, WordPress.org pages.
 I syndicated, I guest posted, I optimised images, URL’s, Titles, headlines, keyword density… you name it, I did it.

 SEO was like a winnable game.
-Each week I'd check my rankings on dozens of keywords I was optimising my site for.
-Each week I'd see a result for my efforts.
-That little green number with the green arrow meant I was climbing the rankings.
+Each week I’d check my rankings on dozens of keywords I was optimising my site for.
+Each week I’d see a result for my efforts.
+That little green indicator showing my rankings were increasing was like a shot of adrenaline in the arm.

 If I got a red number, it meant I lost rankings, so I’d start with my competitor research.
 I’d reverse engineer their website.
 I’d use software to see where their links are coming from – how they are beating me and I’d set out to smash them out of the ball park.